antonyanuraj/antonyanuraj.github.io/README.md

 - Commit the new changes to the file.

-## Well Done you have successfully hosted your Resume using GitHub Pages!
+## Access hosted Resume

+- Enter `yourName.github.io` to access your hosted resume.

 ![Resume gif](gifs/resume.gif)

+**Well Done you have successfully hosted your resume on GitHub Pages!**

 ### More Resources